Last Updated on

 - 1 tsp nutmeg

-- shaved dark chocolate for the top if you want
+- shaved dark chocolate or chocolate chips for the top if you want

 - (water & unsweetened almond milk, coconut milk or traditional milk when ready to drink)